arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 | Connect the other RTD pin to TN0     | Connect the other RTD pin to TN1      | Connect the other RTD pin to TN2      |
 |Connect a jumper between TP0 and RTD0 | Connect a jumper between TP1 and RTD1 | Connect a jumper between TP2 and RTD2 |

-**In this tutorial**, we will use a two-wire RTD, so we will configure **channel 0** as described in the table, connecting one pin of the PT100 to the TP0 input, the other pin to TN0 and connecting a jumper between TP0 and RTD0 pins as you can see in the following picture:
+In this tutorial, we will use a two-wire RTD, so we will configure **channel 0** as described in the table.
+This is done by connecting one pin of the PT100 to the TP0 input, the other pin to TN0, and connecting a jumper between TP0 and RTD0 pins as you can see in the following picture:

 ![Two Wires Connection](./assets/two-wire-connection.png)